Andy Street: Early life

 Born in Banbury, Oxfordshire, Street moved to Birmingham with his parents, both scientists, when he was ten months old, growing up in Northfield and Solihull.
-He attended Green Meadow Infants School, Langley Junior School and King Edward's School in Edgbaston.
-He studied Politics, Philosophy and Economics at Keble College, Oxford, where he was President of the Oxford University Conservative Association in the Trinity term of 1984.
+He attended Green Meadow Infants School, Langley Junior School and was then privately educated at King Edward's School in Edgbaston.
+He studied Philosophy, Politics and Economics (PPE) at Keble College, Oxford, where he was President of the Oxford University Conservative Association in the Trinity term of 1984.

 Business career

 After graduating, Street harboured ambitions to be a social worker, but he was turned down by Birmingham City Council.
 He was also turned down for the Marks & Spencer training scheme.
 Street thus started his career at the John Lewis Partnership in 1985 as a trainee at Brent Cross.

 After roles in department stores, head office and manufacturing units, Street became managing director of John Lewis Milton Keynes in 1993, moving to the same role at Bluewater five years later.
 In 2000 he became supply chain director and then, two years later, director of personnel.
 He became managing director in 2007 and, during his tenure at the top, oversaw a 50% increase in gross sales to over £4.4 billion, a doubling in the number of stores and the growth of the company's online sales department, in spite of the Great Recession.

+During his John Lewis directorship, Street also worked in local economic development, being named Chairman of the Greater Birmingham and Solihull Local Enterprise Partnership in April 2011.
+The announcement of his appointment came weeks after the news that John Lewis would open a flagship store in the newly developed Grand Central shopping centre above New Street station.
+In 2015, he became lead non-executive director for the Department for Communities and Local Government as well as a member of Prime Minister David Cameron's Business Advisory Group.
+Street stepped down from these roles in September 2016 after announcing his intention to run for Mayor of the West Midlands.